Jordan Zade: Club career

-Tampa Bay Sun

 On January 8, 2025, Zade signed her first professional contract with Tampa Bay Sun FC through the remainder of the team's inaugural season in the USL Super League.
 She made her club debut on February 8, 2025, in a 2–2 draw with Floridian rivals Fort Lauderdale United FC.
+She made 14 regular season appearances and came on as a sub in both of Tampa Bay's playoff games as the Sun won the inaugural Super League title.

+The following year, Zade continued to appear for Tampa Bay largely as a substitute; she made 5 starts in her 18 appearances across the season.
+She recorded her first professional goal contribution on October 19, 2025, assisting Ava Tankersley in a 2–2 draw with Brooklyn FC.
+The Sun finished their second season of play in a less successful fashion, finishing second-to-last in the standings and failing to qualify for the playoffs.

 Style of play

 Zade is capable of executing flip throws on throw-ins.
 She developed the skill in high school and cultivated it further as a college player at the University of Nebraska.
 Zade cites her background in competitive gymnastics as an experience that has developed her style of throw-ins.